metaplex-foundation/developer-hub/src/pages/umi/accounts.md

 ---
 title: Fetching Accounts
-metaTitle: Umi - Fetching Accounts
+metaTitle: Fetching Accounts | Umi
 description: How to fetch Accounts using Umi
 ---